dmbarbour/wikilon/docs/ABCRT.md

 With LMDB, I have the opportunity to use a single-process or multi-process access to the database.
 Multi-process access to a database would be very convenient if I want to later develop shells, command-line interpreters, etc. to access this database in the background.
 But that isn't a use case for Wikilon.
 For now I should probably favor single-process access using a lockfile, since it's much easier (with LMDB) to go from single-process to multi-process than vice versa.

+If I do favor multi-process access, I'll need to somehow track ephemeral stowage references safely between processes.
+This is non-trivial.

+### Regarding Error Reporting

+Originally I was returning an 'error' value for most functions.
+I'm beginning to think this was a bad idea.
+First, it overly complicates the client API.
+Second, most errors are not recoverable.
+Third, tracking the exact cause of error is expensive.
+I may be better served by accumulating errors, similar to a context-specific `errno` or an error list of sorts, or by wrapping error values.
+By simply tracking, at the context level, whether an error has occurred.

 ## Structure

 I need an *environment* bound to an underlying stowage and persistence model, e.g. via LMDB.
 The environment may also be associated with worker threads for par-seq parallelism.
 I also need *contexts* that associate an environment with a heap of memory for computations.